Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

   * **Command** or **Subcommand:** All of Git's operations are performed by a command line starting with `git` -- the name of the program -- followed by the name of the operation.
-That name is properly called a _subcommand_, but "command" is often used for either the subcommand or the Git command that contains it.
+That name is properly called a _subcommand_, but _command_ is often used for either the subcommand or the Git command that contains it.
   * **Workflow:** a task or (more often) sequence of tasks, typically involving both human interactions and software automation.
 One goal in